OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### OWASP MASVS

-- V2.1: "System credential storage facilities are used appropriately to store sensitive data, such as user credentials or cryptographic keys."
+- MSTG-STORAGE-1: "System credential storage facilities are used appropriately to store sensitive data, such as user credentials or cryptographic keys."
-- V2.2: "No sensitive data should be stored outside of the app container or system credential storage facilities."
+- MSTG-STORAGE-2: "No sensitive data should be stored outside of the app container or system credential storage facilities."
-- V2.3: "No sensitive data is written to application logs."
+- MSTG-STORAGE-3: "No sensitive data is written to application logs."
-- V2.4: "No sensitive data is shared with third parties unless it is a necessary part of the architecture."
+- MSTG-STORAGE-4: "No sensitive data is shared with third parties unless it is a necessary part of the architecture."
-- V2.5: "The keyboard cache is disabled on text inputs that process sensitive data."
+- MSTG-STORAGE-5: "The keyboard cache is disabled on text inputs that process sensitive data."
-- V2.6: "No sensitive data is exposed via IPC mechanisms."
+- MSTG-STORAGE-6: "No sensitive data is exposed via IPC mechanisms."
-- V2.7: "No sensitive data, such as passwords or pins, is exposed through the user interface."
+- MSTG-STORAGE-7: "No sensitive data, such as passwords or pins, is exposed through the user interface."
-- V2.8: "No sensitive data is included in backups generated by the mobile operating system."
+- MSTG-STORAGE-8: "No sensitive data is included in backups generated by the mobile operating system."
-- V2.9: "The app removes sensitive data from views when moved to the background."
+- MSTG-STORAGE-9: "The app removes sensitive data from views when moved to the background."
-- V2.10: "The app does not hold sensitive data in memory longer than necessary, and memory is cleared explicitly after use."
+- MSTG-STORAGE-10: "The app does not hold sensitive data in memory longer than necessary, and memory is cleared explicitly after use."
-- V2.11: "The app enforces a minimum device-access-security policy, such as requiring the user to set a device passcode."
+- MSTG-STORAGE-11: "The app enforces a minimum device-access-security policy, such as requiring the user to set a device passcode."
-- V6.1: "The app only requests the minimum set of permissions necessary."
-- V6.2: "All inputs from external sources and the user are validated and if necessary sanitized.
+- MSTG‑PLATFORM‑2: "All inputs from external sources and the user are validated and if necessary sanitized.
 This includes data received via the UI, IPC mechanisms such as intents, custom URLs, and network sources."

 #### CWE